 In exceptional circumstances, you may make a written request to the Working Group for additional financial support.
-Each case will be treated on its merits with no guarantee of additional support being granted.

 What is a Mediation Agreement?

 A Mediation Agreement outlines the basic principles of the mediation process and confirms the appointment of the mediator.
 It also contains the obligation on the parties to keep the Mediation discussions confidential.